DGGS

 In partnership with the Alaska Earthquake Center and the Alaska Division of Homeland Security and Emergency Management, we publish maps of potential inundation made using numerical modeling of tsunami wave dynamics.
 The collaborative Tsunami Inundation Mapping Program in Alaska is funded wholly by the National Tsunami Hazard Mitigation Program under the National Weather Service and works to make our coastal communities safer by providing state and local officials and residents with the best possible information for addressing the tsunami hazards faced by their communities.
 Communities are selected with consideration of their tsunami hazard exposure, location, infrastructure, availability of data, and willingness to incorporate the results in a comprehensive mitigation plan.
 The maps incorporate the best tsunami science available at the time of publication.

-Tsunami inundation maps and associated reports are available for the areas listed.
+Tsunami inundation maps and associated reports are available for the areas listed in the sidebar.